datachefs/creative-dataviz/pages/overview.md

 - Quick and dirty draft training materials / cheat sheets
 - Sample creative assets that could be used to easily create variations of these examples -- e.g., for a Halloween version of a monthly state-by-state report

-4) Reflect, Iterate
+4) Figure Out Next Steps
 - Reflect on what we've learned
-- Figure out which grassroots groups and/or networks of grassroots groups we'll collaborate with to test out what we've built so far
+- Figure out which grassroots groups and/or networks of grassroots groups we'll collaborate with to test out what we've built
-- Consider how newly emerging AI tech -- chatgpt, [Hex Magic](https://hex.tech/magic, etc -- might influence where the project is headed
+- Consider how newly AI -- chatgpt, [Hex Magic](https://hex.tech/magic, etc -- might eventually influence where the project is headed